10 Fascinating Facts About Zora Neale Hurston

 6. Zora Neale Hurston was the first Black woman to graduate from Barnard College.

-In 1928, Hurston graduated with a degree in anthropology from Barnard College, where she trained under pioneering scientist Franz Boas.
+In 1928, Hurston graduated with a degree in anthropology from Barnard College, and became the first Black woman to earn a degree from the institution.
+While there, she trained under pioneering scientist Franz Boas.
 With Boas’s help, she obtained a fellowship that allowed her to return to Florida to collect folklore that would later make its way into her novels Mules and Men and Tell My Horse.

 Hurston, a central figure of the Harlem Renaissance, was at the height of her literary career in the 1930s.
 But adulation turned to derision with the publication of Their Eyes Were Watching God in 1937.
 The story of Janie Crawford, a young, working-class Black woman, and her “ever maturing sense of self through three marriages,” the novel faced intense criticism from Hurston’s male peers and critics.
 Its depiction of a small, Southern town where everyday life did not include lynchings, abuse, or endless back-breaking labor led some to accuse Hurston of whitewashing the racial status quo and pandering to white audiences by perpetuating the minstrel tradition.
 In a 1937 review of the book, Native Son author Richard Wright wrote: